How to Recruit Trainers in Pokémon Masters

 The goal is to try to build the strongest team.

 In Pokémon Masters, your goal is to try to build the strongest team of Pokémon trainers, and their signature Pokémon.
-The game has famous trainers from the long history of Pokémon, and it’ up to you to gather them all together to create the strongest team.
+The game has famous trainers from the long history of Pokémon, and it’s up to you to gather them all together to create the strongest team.
 You then need to take on the challenge of the Pokémon Masters League.
+In this guide, we’ll show you how to recruit Trainers in Pokémon Masters.

 How to get more trainers in Pokémon Masters